Nick Fortes Preview, Player Props: Marlins vs. Nationals

-Nick Fortes -- batting .172 with two doubles, a walk and an RBI in his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Joan Adon on the mound, on August 31 at 7:05 PM ET.
+Nick Fortes -- .133 average over his past 10 games -- will be in action for the Miami Marlins versus the Washington Nationals, with Trevor Williams on the hill, on September 2 at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Nationals.

 Nick Fortes Game Info & Props vs. the Nationals